junler/news-analysis/README.md

-News Bias and Diversity Analysis System
+# Sentiment and Diversity Analysis System for News in Different Regions

-This is a news analysis app built using Streamlit that analyzes the bias and diversity of news in different regions.
+This is a news analysis app built using machine learning models and Streamlit to analyze the sentiment and diversity of news in different regions.

 ## Features